MajorPran/CD-codes/README.md

 # CD-codes
-To implement the codes that are in Lex, you need to run the following commands Step 1: Install Lex sudo apt update sudo apt install flex gcc
+To implement the codes that are in Lex(1-7), you need to run the following commands Step 1: Install Lex sudo apt update sudo apt install flex gcc

-Step 2: Create lex file
+Step 2: Create lex file (you can also use gedit isntead of nano here) nano filename.l
-nano filename.l

-Step 3: Paste the code and save the file
-Ctrl+Shift+V to paste
+Step 3: Paste the code and save the file ( in case of gedit simply do Ctrl+S and close the window) Ctrl+Shift+V to paste
 Ctrl+X
 Press Y